 7. Plan your time

-I’m a huge fan of planning, especially if it means I get to use one of my many journals!
-But there are some surprising benefits to planning, one being it helps you slow down.
+There are some surprising benefits to planning, one being it helps you slow down.
 You see, when you plan your time correctly, you will spend your time doing exactly what you have planned to do, in the time you have planned to do it.
 Nothing more.
 When we don’t plan our time we end up trying to do everything at once.
-Let’s say you sit down to right a blog post and then a the corner of your eye you see the washing basket over flowing so you put a load of washing on.
+Let’s say you sit down to write a blog post and then a the corner of your eye you see the washing basket overflowing so you put a load of washing on.
 Then before you sit back down to your blog post, you decide to empty the dishwasher, and just like that, you’re busy rushing around the house, trying to be productive but not completing the task you actually wanted.

 8. Wake up earlier